 A collection of activities for students to create a project based on their trip away outside of the classroom.

-This project kit includes activities to support students in: organising, planning, timetables, art, time zones, measurement, geography, history, time, reading, film reviewing, geometry, critiquing and reflecting, writing, grammar, vocabulary, mapping, currency and money, LOTE.
+This project kit addresses many curriculum concepts such as timetables, time zones, measurement, geography, reading, reviewing, writing, grammar, vocabulary, mapping, currency and languages.

 - Travel Passport